Routing strategy

 routingPlan?: RoutingPlan

-This JSONPath will get all OrderLineItems that have the tag that we defined with the appropriate value.
-Since the result we got is an array we can use the COUNT transformer to count if we have at least one OrderLineItem satisfying the properties.
-Since we only want to know if there is at least one (read: count greater equals 1) such order line item we can define the entire predicate as follows.
+This JSONPath selects all OrderLineItems that have the defined tag with the appropriate value.
+Because the result is an array, the COUNT transformer can be used to check if at least one OrderLineItem satisfies the properties.
+To confirm that there is one or more such line items, the predicate is defined as follows:

 {